Generalizable Implicit Neural Representations via Instance Pattern Composers: Methods

 Thanks to the simple method of weight modulation, our framework for generalizable INRs is compatible with existing methods to predict the modulated weight $\phi^{(n)}=\bV^{(n)}$ to characterize the INR of $\vecx^{(n)}$.
 This section shows that how optimization-based meta-learning~\cite{maml,cavia,coin++,functa,learnit} and hypernetworks~\cite{hypernetworks,transinr} can be combined with our framework.

-\paragraph{Optimization-based meta-learning.} An optimization-based meta-learning~\cite{coin++,functa,learnit} can be used to learn the initialization of instance-specific parameter $\phi^{(n)}=\phi$ to be adapted to $\vecx^{(n)}$ in few optimization steps of Eq.~\eqref{eq:inr_loss}.
+\paragraph{Optimization-based meta-learning.} An optimization-based meta-learning can learn the initialization of instance-specific parameter $\phi^{(n)}=\phi$ to be adapted to $\vecx^{(n)}$ in few optimization steps of Eq.~\eqref{eq:inr_loss}.
 Since we do not require the adaptation of the whole weights in the test time, we modify CAVIA~\cite{cavia} for our generalizable INRs in Algorithm~\ref{alg:cavia}.
 Different from the original CAVIA, we train the initialization of $\phi^{(n)}$ as $\phi$ in the outer update to encourage the training of $\bU$ in Eq.~\eqref{eq:W=UV}.
-In addition, we scale the learning rate $\epsilon$ in the inner loop by the square of the norm of adapted parameter $\| \phi^{(n)} \|^2$ to improve the stability of the inner-loop updates.
+We also scale the learning rate $\epsilon$ in the inner loop by the square of the norm of adapted parameter $\| \phi^{(n)} \|^2$ to improve the stability of the inner-loop updates.

 \paragraph{Transformer-based hypernetwork.} Our framework can adopt the transformer-based hypernetwork in Figure~\ref{fig:framework} to predict the $r$ number of row vectors in Instance Pattern Composer $\bV^{(n)}$ for each instance $\vecx^{(n)}$.
 Specifically, we first patchify a data instance $\vecx^{(n)}$, such as an audio, image, or multiple views, into non-overlapping patches and convert them into a sequence of data tokens in the raster-scan ordering.
 Then, we concatenate $r$ learnable tokens into the sequence of data tokens, and use the concatenated token sequence as the input of the bidirectional transformer.
 Finally, $r$ output tokens corresponding to learnable query tokens are linearly mapped into $\RR^{d}$ to form an $r \times d$ matrix to predict the instance-specific factorized matrix $\bV^{(n)}$ in Eq.~\eqref{eq:W=UV}.
 Since the transformer predicts the instance-specific weights $\theta^{(n)} = \bV^{(n)}$, the parameters of the transformer are trained in an end-to-end manner by the optimization process of Eq.~\eqref{eq:ginr_loss}.
 Although the transformer-based hypernetwork has been already proposed, our framework does not require a heuristic method of weight grouping~\cite{transinr}, but significantly improve the performance of the hypernetwork.